 According to nolo.com, “one spouse cannot stop a no fault divorce . . . [but] a spouse can prevent a fault divorce, however, by convincing the court that he or she is not at fault”.
 The reason why a spouse cannot stop a no fault divorce is because “objecting to the other spouse’s request for divorce is itself an irreconcilable difference that would justify the divorce”.

-On the other hand, several types of defenses, as follows, can prevent a fault divorce from happening.
+On the other hand, several types of defenses, as follows, can prevent a faulty divorce from happening.
 NOLO.com gives great examples of each defense:

 - Condonation: this is where one spouse approves of the other spouse’s behavior.
 For example: let’s say a spouse sues the other spouse for divorce and claims adultery.
 A defense for the spouse being sued is that the other spouse condoned this behavior.

 - Connivance: this is where one spouse sets up the other to catch him or her in the act.
 For example: a wife invites her husband’s lover to the house, then leaves for the weekend.
 If being sued for divorce, the husband could claim that he was set up.